Establishing Performance Measures for Federally-Funded Infrastructure Investments

 Number of Non-Motorized Fatalities & Serious Injuries 267.5 317.0

-For the Minnesota portion of the MIC area, the MIC Policy Board adopted the five safety performance measure targets set by the State of Minnesota (MnDOT) for CY 2019, as follows:
+9/19/18: The MIC Policy Board passed Resolution 18-20 adopting the five safety performance measure targets set by the State of Minnesota (MnDOT) for CY 2019, as follows:

 Measure 2018 Target 2019 Target